Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom cabinets constructed and installed for residential customers, working closely with designers in bringing their ideas to reality.
+- Custom cabinets constructed and installed for residential customers, working closely with designers to bring their ideas to life.

-- Achieved successful completion of multiple remodeling projects within the specified timeframes, with the highest quality standards.
+- Successfully completed multiple remodeling projects within the specified timeframes, while maintaining the highest standards of quality.

-- Assisting other tradespeople on the construction site to assure smooth work flow and respect for deadlines for projects.
+- Worked with other tradespeople on the construction site to assure a smooth workflow and adherence to project deadlines.

 5. Education

-This section should you should mention your educational background related to carpentry.
-In this section, include the name of the institution, the degree or diploma you earned (if relevant) as well as the year of your completion.
+In this section, write about your educational background related to carpentry.
+In this section, include the name of the institution, the degree/diploma you received (if applicable) as well as the year of completion.

 Example: